“All you want in a boat but with something extra on top” – Scott Dillon, R Marine Pittwater.

 Like anti-vibration engine mountings on two-pack, white epoxy-coated I-beams.

 And double layers of acoustic and thermal lagging that swathe the engine room – even on the ceiling – all faced with white perforated aluminium insulation panels.

-No doubt the old world of analogue needle gauges would find it hard to believe a vessel entirely wired and monitored using BEP CZone digital switching, networked to a 10-inch touchscreen at the saloon entry and, in the case of the Daybridge, an additional 3.5-inch touchscreen at the upper helm.
+No doubt the old world of analogue needle gauges would find it hard to believe a vessel entirely wired and monitored using CZone digital switching, networked to a 10-inch touchscreen at the saloon entry and, in the case of the Daybridge, an additional 3.5-inch touchscreen at the upper helm.

-Or battery banks providing backups for the backups: four Mastervolt 24v sealed GEL batteries for engines alone, four more for domestic service, and even a dedicated 120AH GEL just for generator starting.
-As well as two battery chargers; plus an inverter to power the Bose sound system, some three LCD TV’s, and icemaker.
+Then there are the battery banks providing backups for the backups: two Mastervolt (12v) 225AH sealed AGM batteries for engines alone, four (12v) 200AH batteries for domestic service, and even two dedicated 130AH GELs just for the auxiliary and generator starting.
+Add to that two battery chargers; plus an inverter to power the premium sound system, some three LED TV’s, and the icemaker.

 Would the old craftsmen think it overkill to install some four electric bilge pumps, have each ball valve in polished stainless, fit anti-siphon loops, Head Hunter odourless sanitary hoses and double hose clamps on every underwater fitting?